allisoncortez/nyt/README.md

 # For the Nonfiction Lovers <3

-This Ruby Gem provides a CLI to view the current Bestsellers list for Nonfiction books as per the New York Times website.
+This Ruby Gem provides a CLI to view the current Best Sellers list for Nonfiction books as per the New York Times website.

 ## Installation